Altitude Sickness Fast Facts

 Altitude Sickness Caregiver Tips

-If you’re spending time at high altitude with other people, you may be responsible for keeping your companions safe and healthy.
+If you’re spending time at a high altitude with other people, you may be responsible for keeping your companions safe and healthy.

 - Be prepared to act quickly.
-Whenever you’re at high altitude, have a plan for what you’ll do if you or your companions begin to suffer from altitude sickness.
+Whenever you’re at a high altitude, have a plan for what you’ll do if you or your companions begin to suffer from altitude sickness.
 Know the safest, quickest way to move to a lower altitude.
 Don’t hesitate to descend and seek medical help at the first signs of severe altitude sickness.

 Altitude Sickness Brain Science